 What is proper tire pressure for Jeep Grand Wagoneer replacement tires?

 If you replace Jeep Grand Wagoneer original equipment tires with non-stock tires that have different size or load capacity, new tires may require substantially different inflation pressures.
 Use our tire pressure calculator to find proper tire inflation when switching to a different tire size.

 What is recommended winter tire pressure for Jeep Grand Wagoneer?

-Jeep Grand Wagoneer tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Jeep Grand Wagoneer tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Jeep Grand Wagoneer tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.

 Is Jeep Grand Wagoneer equipped with Tire Pressure Monitoring System (TPMS)?